 Employment Status and Work Hours: (Full-time salary position)

-Monday through Friday 7:30 am to 4:00 pm with flexibility, 2 Saturday mornings per month and some other weekends and evenings are required.
-Additionally, 4 hours’ work in the evening from home.
+Monday through Friday 7:30 am to 4:00 pm with flexibility, 2 Saturday mornings per month and some work from home in the evenings are required.
 Changes to the regular M-F schedule are made to accommodate evening and weekend hours.

 Salary & Benefits: $32,000-$38,000 depending on experience.